GSA/ficam-arch/README.md

 ## Plain Language
 Contributors should consider the audience when submitting content.
 Plain language benefits a broad audience.
 Review your proposed content for use of acronyms and specialized jargon before submitting.

-## How to Use

-*  _pages_ contains markdown pages (samples) for the architecture Overview, Conceptual Diagram, Goals & Objectives, Business Process Diagram, and Applications Diagrams
-* _usecases_ contains markdown pages (samples) for each of the use cases identified to date by the Architecture & Playbook Tiger Team
-* _services_ contains markdown pages (samples) for each of the service areas (Identity, Credential, Access, & Federation)
-* All diagrams and images should be placed in _img_

-Direct changes and line edits to the content may be submitted through a "pull request" by clicking "Edit this page".
-You do not need to install any software to submit content.
-You can use GitHub's in-browser editor to edit files and submit a pull request for your changes to be merged.

 ## How to Contribute
 We welcome contributions in the form of requests, issues and pages.